On the joint estimation of flow fields and particle properties from Lagrangian data: Joint estimation of flow fields and inertial particle properties

 \Cref{fig: cone PDFs} shows the inferred particle properties from the joint estimation in the middle column.
 The top row plots normalized joint PDFs of the estimated and true particle diameters.
 Although initialized randomly, $d_\mathrm{p}$ is effectively optimized to align with the ground truth, with the correlation coefficient improving from 0.01 to 0.8.
 As in results from the incompressible HIT case, $d_\mathrm{p}$ tends to be underestimated due to implicit filtering, particularly across the shock.
-The bottom row shows the joint PDFs of the estimated and true particle densities.
-In this case, the estimates diverge.
-This outcome is consistent with the weaker influence of density on the response time, $\tau_\mathrm{p}$, which depends quadratically on $d_\mathrm{p}$ but only linearly on $\rho_\mathrm{p}$, i.e., $\tau_\mathrm{p} \sim \rho_\mathrm{p} d_\mathrm{p}^2 / C_\mathrm{D} Re_\mathrm{p}$ (see \eqref{equ: response time: general}).
-We numerically confirmed that the product of $C_\mathrm{D} Re_\mathrm{p}$ remains of order 0.01 for this flow, with minimal variation across particles.
+The bottom row shows the joint PDFs of the estimated and true particle densities $\rho_\mathrm{p}$, which are poorly estimated compared to $d_\mathrm{p}$ since $\tau_\mathrm{p}$ depends quadratically on $d_\mathrm{p}$ and linearly on $\rho_\mathrm{p}$, that is: $\tau_\mathrm{p} \sim \rho_\mathrm{p} d_\mathrm{p}^2 / C_\mathrm{D} Re_\mathrm{p}$ per \eqref{equ: response time: general}.
+We numerically confirmed that the product $C_\mathrm{D} Re_\mathrm{p}$ remains of order 0.01 for this flow, with minimal variation across particles.
 Importantly, even with divergent $\rho_\mathrm{p}$ estimates, the flow fields are reconstructed with high accuracy, as per \cref{fig: cone panel}, indicating that the flow model is relatively insensitive to uncertainties in particle density at these conditions.